 New rules apply due to Brexit

-Marking of construction products (those and only those covered by a harmonised European standard) became mandatory in the EU on 1 July 2013 under the Construction Products Regulation (CPR).
+Under the Construction Products Regulation (CPR) marking of certain construction products (those and only those covered by a harmonised European standard) became mandatory in the EU on 1 July 2013.

 The CE mark confirms the compliance of a product with all applicable European health, safety, performance and environmental requirements.
 Due to Brexit, CE marking of goods being placed on the market in Great Britain is gradually being replaced by UKCA marking *.